As mentioned in a previous QoS tip, congestion avoidance is a QoS component that prepares for and prevents congestion...

 Weighted Random Early Detection (WRED).
 This technique is Cisco's version of RED that drops packets based on bits in the ToS byte of the IP Header (IP Precedence or DSCP values).
 Its operation in terms of the minimum threshold to activate WRED and the maximum threshold to activate Tail Drop is similar to the RED technique.
 The difference is that the IP Precedence or DSCP values within packets decide which packets are dropped during times of congestion.
 Packets marked with a low priority have an increased likelihood of being dropped.
 Non-IP traffic is marked with a priority of 0 and will be dropped before IP traffic.

 Because Voice over IP traffic is not designed to tolerate packet loss, these congestion avoidance mechanisms should never be configured for voice queues.
 The importance of these techniques lies in their ability to control congestion by affecting OTHER prioritized traffic to avoid congestion and guarantee the quality of voice traffic.

-Richard Parsons (CCIE#5719) is a Manager of Professional Services for Callisma Inc., a wholly owned subsidiary of SBC.
+About the author: Richard Parsons (CCIE#5719) is a Manager of Professional Services for Callisma Inc., a wholly owned subsidiary of SBC.
 He has built a solid foundation in networking concepts, advanced troubleshooting, and monitoring in areas such as optical, ATM, VoIP, routed, routing, and storage infrastructures.
 Rich resides in Atlanta GA, and is a graduate of Clemson University.
 His background includes senior and principal consulting positions at International Network Services, Lucent, and Callisma.